 When I first came back to school (NVC) I thought I might like to enter the nursing program, but soon realized that nursing was not for me.
 As I started working on general education requirements, I was surprised to learn that I really loved mathematics, even though I had failed 8th grade algebra!
 As I continued to appreciate and value my own education, I decided to become a teacher so that I could help and support others seeking their educational goals.
 I had thought about being a teacher since I had Mrs. Kulas in 5th grade at Snow School.
 She was an awesome teacher; the kind you remember all your life.
 I wanted to be just like her. :)

-After earning my AA degree from NVC, (it took me 9 semesters) I transferred to Sonoma State where I earned my bachelors degree in mathematics, with a concentration in statistics. (another 2.5 years) Finally, I attended Cal State Hayward (East Bay) to earn my master’s degree in applied statistics.
+After earning my AA degree from NVC, (it took me 9 semesters as a part-time student) I transferred to Sonoma State where I earned my bachelors degree in mathematics, with a concentration in statistics. (another 2.5 years) Finally, I attended Cal State Hayward (East Bay) to earn my master’s degree in applied statistics.
 It took me ten years total to complete college.
 I started teaching in 1997 and love my job.
-I taught part-time at NVC, Solano Community College, and College of Marin before getting a full-time position at NVC in 2000.
+I taught part-time at NVC, Solano Community College, and College of Marin before getting a full-time position here at NVC in 2000.

 The entire time I was a student, I was raising my daughter and working 2-3 jobs at a time.
 Having done this, in addtition to being an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
 If at any time you have questions about the college, a class, or just need someone to talk to, my door is open.
 You’re never bothering me.
-My favorite part of my job is hanging out with and helping students and getting to know you!
+My favorite part of my job is hanging out with and helping students.

 For fun, I like to cook for my family and friends, watch movies, road bike, ski, hike, garden, travel, and read.
-My recent fave adventures have been ziplining in Hawaii and white-water rafting the Colorado River through the Grand Canyon and recently the Rogue River.
+My recent fave adventure is a trip to Vietnam and Cambodia that I took over Winter break.
 I also love jigsaw puzzles, wind-up toys, and Legos.

 I sincerely hope that my classroom will provide a positive, challenging, and satisfying learning experience for you.